Entropy in thermodynamics and information theory

-The mathematical expressions for thermodynamic entropy in the statistical thermodynamics formulation established by Ludwig Boltzmann and J. Willard Gibbs in the 1870s are similar to the information entropy by Claude Shannon and Ralph Hartley, developed in the 1940s.
+Because the mathematical expressions for information theory developed by Claude Shannon and Ralph Hartley in the 1940s are similar to the mathematics of statistical thermodynamics worked out by Ludwig Boltzmann and J. Willard Gibbs in the 1870s, in which the concept of entropy is central, Shannon was persuaded to employ the same term 'entropy' for his measure of uncertainty.
+Information entropy is often presumed to be equivalent to physical (thermodynamic) entropy.

 Equivalence of form of the defining expressions

 The defining expression for entropy in the theory of statistical mechanics established by Ludwig Boltzmann and J. Willard Gibbs in the 1870s, is of the form:

-where $p_i$ is the probability of the microstate i taken from an equilibrium ensemble.
+where $p_i$ is the probability of the microstate i taken from an equilibrium ensemble, and $k_B$ is the Boltzmann constant.

 The defining expression for entropy in the theory of information established by Claude E. Shannon in 1948 is of the form:

 where $p_i$ is the probability of the message $m_i$ taken from the message space M, and b is the base of the logarithm used.
 Common values of b are 2, Euler's number e, and 10, and the unit of entropy is shannon (or bit) for b = 2, nat for b = e, and hartley for b = 10.

 Mathematically H may also be seen as an average information, taken over the message space, because when a certain message occurs with probability pi, the information quantity −log(pi) (called information content or self-information) will be obtained.